 - Condense your giveaway info into a single email.

 To inquire about creating a new mailing list, please fill out the form below.
-The State Library’s Systems Administrator will contact you for additional information.
+The State Library’s Chief Technology Manager will contact you for additional information.